 - Teach why our bodies need specific nutrients and which foods provide them.

-- Offer suggestions on healthy eating, how to achieve weight goals, calcium and vitamin supplements, and exercise.
+- Offer suggestions on balanced eating, how to achieve weight goals, vitamin and mineral supplements, and exercise.

-- Discuss the harmful myths and confusing messages about food and diets.
+- Discuss the harmful myths and societal messages about food and diets.